MustardChef/WSABuilds/README.md

    For [WSABuilds](https://github.com/MustardChef/WSABuilds) and [MagiskOnWSALocal](https://github.com/LSPosed/MagiskOnWSALocal) users, you need to run `Run.bat` in the extracted dir.
    If the script fails, you can take the following steps for diagnosis (admin privilege required):
     1. Open a PowerShell window and change working directory to your Windows Subsystem For Android™ directory.

-    2. Run `Add-AppxPackage -ForceApplicationShutdown -ForceUpdateFromAnyVersion -Register .\AppxManifest.xml` in PowerShell.
+    2. Run the command below in PowerShell.
 This should fail with an ActivityID, which is a UUID required for the next step.
+       ```Powershell
+       Add-AppxPackage -ForceApplicationShutdown -ForceUpdateFromAnyVersion -Register .\AppxManifest.xml
+       ```

-    3. Run `Get-AppPackageLog -ActivityID <UUID>` in PowerShell.
+    3. Run the command below in PowerShell.
 This should print the log of the failed operation.
+       ```Powershell
+       Get-AppPackageLog -ActivityID <UUID>
+       ```
     4. Check the log for the reason of failure and fix it.

+&nbsp;

 ## Uninstallation